Bitch, I'm a Drag Queen!: Fashion

 For the runway, Lydia B Kollins wears a cat-inspired outfit.
 Lana Ja'Rae wears a multi-colored short dress.
 Joella's outfit is a large mattress with a portrait of RuPaul on the back.
 Arrietty presents a black, red, and white dress.
 Jewels Sparkles wears a blue villain-inspired dress.
 Hormona Lisa's look is a tribute to Dolly Parton's coat of many colors.
 Crystal Envy's red coat is inspired by a dress worn by Gigi Hadid at the Met Gala.
 Suzie Toot wears a headdress inspired by The Lord of the Rings.
 Sam Star has a pillow headpiece and carries a teddy bear as part of her sleep-inspired look.
 Acacia Forgot's wig has doilies.
 Onya Nurve wears African quilts stitched together and a large afro.
 Lexi Love wears a black dress with rhinestones.
 Kori King's dress has a quilted hat, top, and train.

+Reception

+The episode earned former contestant Raven (pictured in 2012) and other make-up artists nominations in the Outstanding Makeup for a Variety, Nonfiction or Reality Program category at the 77th Primetime Creative Arts Emmy Awards.

+Jason P. Frank of Vulture rated the episode three out of five stars.
+Stephen Daw of Billboard wrote about Joella: "Her performance in the infomercial challenge was forgettable (a mortal sin on Drag Race), her runway presentation as a giant quilted pillow/mattress/blanket was ridiculous in all the wrong ways, and her lip sync performance to 'Buttons' came apart at the seams."
+Daw also ranked "Buttons" number 21 in a list the season's lip-sync contests and said, "Joella's performance to this number was so bad that it almost swung back around to being ironically great by the end — but, when she was given a second chance at doing Snoop Dogg's verse, Joella simply shut down.
+Kori King easily won here, and even then we still weren't satisfied with the injustice done towards this all-time great lip sync track."

+Matthew Huff of Parade wrote about Joella: "This week her 'We Write the Stories' homage to Mariah Paris Balenciaga was fine.
+But her terrible mattress look will almost certainly earn her the Golden Boot at the reunion.
+The fact that they made her stand on stage for so long while that costume continued to wilt was painful, but comedic gold from the producers as well.
+History was made."
+Kevin O'Keeffe of Xtra Magazine said, "It's a tragic end for the delusional queen, but also an expected one.
+Joella brought us tremendous entertainment to start the season, and we can only hope that someone else steps up to the plate to bring even half the meme-friendly antics for the rest of Season 17."

+The episode earned make-up artists Natasha Marcelina, David Petruschin (a former contestant known as Raven), Jen Fregozo, and Nicole Faulkner nominations in the Outstanding Makeup for a Variety, Nonfiction or Reality Program category at the 77th Primetime Creative Arts Emmy Awards.